stratosphereips/Google-Summer-of-Code/README.md

 - Adapting the web interface to show all the information Slips has on each profile (connections, attacks, detections, etc.)
 - Manage the complete configuration of slips from the web.
 - Add graphs for continuous visualization of traffic
-- Add explanations for alerts, evidences and flows.
+- Add explanations for alerts, evidence, and flows.

-### Expected size of work
+### Expected hours of work
 175 (4hs per day for 12 weeks)

-### Expected length of project
+### Expected length of the project
 10-22 weeks

 ### Difficulty